IT-KiLLER/CSGO-TTS-Teleports-and-Triggers-Stopper/README.md

 Please feel free to contact me if you have any questions.
 If you have any suggestions for improvement or want a custom build, please contact me.
 I'm open to everything.
 [Contact information here.](https://github.com/IT-KiLLER/HOW-TO-CONTACT-ME)

 ## Change log
+- **1.2** - 2017-09-05
+  - Added another hook.
+  - Thanks to Snowy @ GFL for reporting a bug.
+It has been resolved.
 - **1.1** - 2017-09-04
   - Changed a bit.
   - Support `trigger_once` now.